Special Senses/Speech Disability And Social Security Disability

-The Social Security’s Blue Book of qualifying conditions has a special senses listing that includes hearing, vision, and speech disabilities.
+The Social Security’s Blue Book of qualifying conditions has a special sense listing that includes hearing, vision, and speech disabilities.
 Vertigo is also included in this special senses disabilities section since hearing impairments often cause vertigo.
 When someone cannot see, hear or speak well enough to remain gainfully employed, or if a child needs financial assistance to receive special education services, they may be eligible for Social Security disability benefits.

-What Other Conditions Are Considered by the SSA Under the Special Senses Section?
+What Other Conditions Are Considered By The SSA Under The Special Senses Section?

 In addition to speech loss, vision disorders, and speech disability, the Blue Book also lists auditory processing disorder, macular degeneration (an eye disease leading to blindness), Meniere’s disease (an inner ear disorder causing severe dizziness and pain), and retinitis pigmentosa (a type of retinal cancer).
-Any one of these conditions may promote a sense disability that qualifies for Social Security disability.
-Contact the disability attorneys at the Law Office of Daniel Berger today for assistance being approved for special senses disabilities benefits.
+Any one of these conditions may promote a sense disability that qualifies for Social Security Disability.
+Contact the disability attorneys at the Law Offices of Daniel Berger today for assistance being approved for special senses disabilities benefits.

-What Tests Are Necessary to Prove a Hearing Impairment?
+What Tests Are Necessary To Prove A Hearing Impairment?